electron-userland/devtron/README.md

 npm install --save-dev devtron
 ```

-Then from the Console tab of your running Electron app execute the following:
+Then from the Console tab of your running Electron app's developer tools
+execute the following:

 ```js
 require('devtron').install()
 ```

+You should then see a `Devtron` tab added.

 ## Setup